when-not-to-build/when-not-to-build.github.io/index.md

 This interactive gathering will feature diverse invited and contributed perspectives presented in a fishbowl conversation format, accompanied by questions and comments from the audience.
 While the central focus of this discussion will be on individual instances of pat refusal efforts, the high-level goal of the session is to create a foundation for answering long-term questions of: (i) relevant historical and disciplinary contexts, (ii) frameworks and guidelines for practitioners to use when reasoning about ‘not designing, building, or deploying’, and (iii) the broader politics and aftermaths of refusal.

 ### Session plan
-I. (30 mins)
+I. (10 mins)
 * Welcome
-* Opening statements from the features speakers
+* Opening remarks

 II.
-(60 mins)
+When Not to Design, Build, or Deploy (frameworks, contexts) (40 mins)
+* Opening statements from the featured speakers
-* Conversation with featured speakers on when not to design, build, or deploy (frameworks, contexts)
+* Conversation with featured speakers
+* "Fishbowl" conversation open to the audience

+III.
+How Not to Design, Build, or Deploy (practice, politics) (40 mins)
+* Opening statements from the featured speakers
-* Conversation with featured speakers on how not to design, build, or deploy (practice, politics)
+* Conversation with featured speakers
 * "Fishbowl" conversation open to the audience

 ### Featured speakers